-Pupil premium strategy statement Alexandra Park Primary School
+Pupil premium strategy statement - Alexandra Park Primary School

-This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for our disadvantaged pupils last academic year the review of our previous strategy can be found on our website.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.